oracle-quickstart/oci-ai-blueprints/docs/sample_blueprints/gpu_benchmarking/offline-inference-infra/README.md

   - Make sure to get a PAR for the object storage where the models are saved.
 With listing, write and read perimissions
   - Configured benchmarking blueprint - make sure to update the MLFlow URL (ex `https://mlflow.121-158-72-41.nip.io`)

 This blueprint supports benchmark execution via job-mode (the benchmarking container will spin up, benchmark, then spin down once the benchmarking is complete).
-The recipe mounts a model and config file from Object Storage (hence the need for a PAR link), runs offline inference, and logs metrics to MlFlow.
+The recipe mounts a model from Object Storage (hence the need for a PAR link), runs offline inference, and logs metrics to MlFlow.

 ---